csk99/har/README.md

 * ![Static Badge](https://img.shields.io/badge/keras-2.13-green)

 ## Project Description
+We have use a subset (10 actions) of [UCF101](https://www.crcv.ucf.edu/data/UCF101.php).
+Our computer vision model has been trained to be  able to recognize the following action:
+* ApplyEyeMakeup
+* BabyCrawling
+* Biking
+* Billiards
+* BrushingTeeth
+* PizzaTossing
+* PushUps
+* Swing
+* TrampolineJumping
+* Typing
 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)

 ## Needs of this project